 Saffron is a healing spice which is used in top restaurants around the world, by experimental cooks, and also those who enjoy it saffron for its medicinal health benefits.

 Where does Saffron come from?

 The Saffron crocus thrives in dry climate with full exposure to the sun.
 The Saffron crocus also requires well dried soil.
-These ideal conditions are one of the few reasons Iran continues to be the worlds largest producer of Saffron.
-Iranian saffron accounts for roughly 94% of the worlds total Saffron production.
-Spanish saffron and Afghan Saffron are the two contending producers, however, they only account for a combined 4%.
-So one thing to keep in mind when shopping for saffron is the Origin of the Saffron, it's best to buy Saffron directly from the source to minimize your risk of adulteration.
-For this reason, we highly recommend understanding the different types of Iranian Saffron to fully understand the variety of saffron available in the marketplace.
+These ideal conditions are one of the few reasons the middle east continues to be the worlds largest producer of Saffron.
+Persian saffron accounts for roughly 93% of the worlds total saffron production.
+Spanish saffron and Afghan Saffron are the two contending producers, however, they only account for a combined 4% of total global production.

 - SARGOL: In farsi, this is known as "top of the flower", it is the very tip trim of the Saffron thread.
 Sargol is all-red in color, however, the stigma is shorter and often contains some crumbs.

 - SUPER NEGIN: The most expensive type of saffron is Super Negin.
 The saffron threads are longer, and trimmed perfectly to eliminate any yellow style.
 Super Negin is all-red in color and contains little to no crumbs.

 - NEGIN: Similar to the Super Negin saffron, negin also has long threads.
 The primary difference is that Negin saffron still contains some yellow style which increases the weight.